KEVINLEE315/deep-residual-networks-pyfunt/README.md

 - regenerate plots with english labels

-- experimentat elastic distortion as data augmentation funcion on MNIST
+- experiment elastic distortion as data augmentation funcion on MNIST

 - experiment other data augmentation funcions on SFDDD